cooleydw494/codemonkeys/README.md

 ## The Default Automation 🤖

 The default automation, `automations/default.py`, is a generic but complete template for running automations on files in your `WORK_PATH`.
 Out-of-the-box, it allows you to run GPT-powered mass file operations simply by configuring Monkeys.
 The default Automation is also an instructive example of using the framework, as it includes configurable implementations of all stock Monkey properties.

+## Medium-term Goals 📅
+Some concerns have been set aside as I prepare for a stable Alpha release.
+The next major areas of focus:
+- Test Coverage
+- More testing on Windows/Linux (Should Work ™️, but tested thoroughly on macOS only)
+- Handling longer files (a major limitation currently)
+- Streamlined support for fine-tuning (existing fine-tuned models already work)
+- Expansion of pre-packaged Automations, Monkey config options, and Builders
+  - Particular focus on function calling support and pre-packaged Funcs
+- More intentional git strategy, and contribution docs/standards
+- Improve CLI UI in general, and accessibility-focused presets for Theme config

 ## Attribution 🙏
 All forms of attribution will be greatly appreciated, especially linking directly to this repo.